What does Palpa do?

 Palpa manages and develops return systems for deposit beverage packages.
 The membership of a deposit-based return system offers beverage producers or importers an alternative to the beverage packaging tax.
 The return systems managed by PALPA also realize effective recycling of beverage package materials.
 Palpa is a non-profit company.

 The ownership of Suomen Palautuspakkaus Oy is divided between franchising groups and the beverage industry.
-The owner companies are Oy Sinebrychoff Supply Company Ab, Hartwall Ltd, Olvi Oyj, Alko Inc, Ruokakesko Oy, Inex Partners Oy and Tuko Logistics Cooperative.
-The owners of PALPA Lasi Oy are Suomen Palautuspakkaus Oy, Altia Oyj, Cisa Oy, Fondberg Oy, Hartwa-Trade Oy Ab, Oy Gust.
+The owner companies are Sinebrychoff Supply Company Oy, Hartwall Ltd, Olvi Oyj, Alko Inc, Kesko Oyj and Inex Partners Oy.
+The owners of Palpa Lasi Oy are Suomen Palautuspakkaus Oy, Anora Oyj, Cisa Oy, Fondberg Oy, Oy Gust.
 Ranin and the Finnish Microbreweries’ Association.